geeknik/my-awesome-stars/topics.md

 ## nextjs

+- [ccbrown/cloud-snitch](https://github.com/ccbrown/cloud-snitch) - Map visualization and firewall for AWS activity, inspired by Little Snitch for macOS.
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
 - [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - The TypeScript AI agent framework. ⚡ Assistants, RAG, observability.
 Supports any LLM: GPT-4, Claude, Gemini, Llama.
 - [readest/readest](https://github.com/readest/readest) - Readest is a modern, feature-rich ebook reader designed for avid readers offering seamless cross-platform access, powerful tools, and an intuitive interface to elevate your reading experience.